theLongLab/AE-TWAS/README.md

 We chose whole-blood gene expression data with 670 subjects as transcriptome and used gencode.v26.GRCh38.genes.gtf as gene model file downloaded from Genotype-Tissue Expression Project version 8 (GTEx v8) (https://gtexportal.org/home/datasets).
 Covariates, including genotyping principal components (PCs), were obtained from GTEx portal (https://gtexportal.org/home/datasets).
 For each gene, we adjusted the gene expression for the top five genotyping PCs, age, sex, sequencing platform, PCR protocol, and 60 confounding factors using a probabilistic estimation of expression residuals (PEER) analysis.
 There is a description of how to download and use the PEER tool: https://github.com/PMBio/peer/wiki/Tutorial.

 WGCNA is an R package consisting of a comprehensive collection of R functions for performing various aspects of weighted correlation network analysis.
 We followed a step-by-step protocol for network construction and module detection.
 The power $\beta$ in adjacency matrix was set as 16, which was the lowest at which the scale-free topology fit index reached 0.8.

+`Rscript ./code/GTEX_WB_Trial3_V1.R`

 **Step2:** Apply a seven-layer conventional AE to the genes within each module clustered by WGCNA.